lisethgira/don-henry-cafe-api/readme.md

 ## Table Structure

-For PostgreSQL, You can download table structure (ddl) from [this link](/ddl.sql).
+For PostgreSQL, You can download table structure (ddl) from [this link](https://github.com/lisethgira/don-henry-cafe-api/blob/main/documentation/ddl.sql).

-For MongoDB, You just setup and define it to env the database, it will be automatically created by [mongoose](https://www.npmjs.com/package/mongoose).

 ## Related Projects